ericbo/efolio/README.md

 # eFolio
 A simple terminal based application to track your portfolio performance.
-Presently the database for this application come from an existing [ghostfolio](https://github.com/ghostfolio/ghostfolio) portfolio export.
+Presently the database for this application comes from an existing [ghostfolio](https://github.com/ghostfolio/ghostfolio) portfolio export.
 Eventually this app will be capable of creating a database that can be browsed/edited via a UI.

 ## Running the Application